wesnoth/wesnoth/projectfiles/Xcode/README.md

  * You must use **package build**
  * Update version numbers in Info.plist (if not already by the release manager)
- * Update the changelog in SDLMain.nib with player_changelog
+ * Update the changelog in SDLMain.nib with players_changelog.md
  * Rebuild translations
  * Rebuild all in XCode (clean all, then build).
 Be sure to set it to release configuration first!
  * Download old `.dmg` release.
  * Convert it using Disk Utility to Read and Write disk image and mount it.
  * Delete old `Wesnoth.app` and copy new `Wesnoth.app`.
+ * CodeSign `Wesnoth.app` inside Read and Write disk image using `codesign --deep --force -s "Wesnoth, Inc" Wesnoth.app`.
+You must have Wesnoth's signing certificate.
+ * Verify that you signed `.app` propertly using `spctl -a -t exec -vv Wesnoth.app`.
  * Rename disk image to match new release version.
  * Unmount it and convert it back using `hdiutil convert /PATH/TO/IMAGE.dmg -format UDBZ -o /PATH/TO/NEW/IMAGE.dmg` command.
+ * Sign newly created `.dmg` using `codesign -s "Wesnoth, Inc" /PATH/TO/NEW/IMAGE.dmg`.
+You must have Wesnoth's signing certificate.
+ * Verify that you signed `.dmg` propertly using `spctl -a -t open --context context:primary-signature -v /PATH/TO/NEW/IMAGE.dmg`.
  * Create SHA-256 checksum using `shasum -a 256 /PATH/TO/NEW/IMAGE.dmg` command.
  * Done!
 You can release it now.